 The Poetry of Delvaux

 Female artists had a hard time in the group of the Surrealists.
-Although they adored the female as a desirable msytic being who possessed magic capabilities and could reveal the men of Surrealism the secret of natural forces the female artists never were accepted as equally creative.
-The role of the woman was the muse, the model, the lover who made the man aware of his own creative genius.
+Although they adored the female as a desirable msytic being, who possessed magic capabilities and could reveal the men of Surrealism the secret of natural forces, the female artists never were accepted as equally creative.
+The role of the woman was the muse, the model, the lover, who made the man aware of his own creative genius.
 Therefore eroticism became one of the key subjects of Surrealism.
-Shaped by the experiences of World War I which had been a pure man’s business the group around André Breton couldn’t escape their traditional role perception, as much as they strived to revolt against bourgeois rules.
+Shaped by the experiences of World War I, which had been a pure man’s business, the group around André Breton couldn’t escape their traditional role perception, much as they strived to revolt against bourgeois rules.

 Some of the female artists in the Surrealist movement such as Meret Oppenheim, Leonora Carrington, Leonor Fini and Dorothea Tanning rebelled against this chauvinistic attitude of their male colleagues.
 Social restraints and the threatening of females, maybe a manifestation of the suppression by men, are given more attention in their images than mystifying nature, as preferred by their male colleagues.